Synogun/FarmRPGPlus/README.md

 ### 🏢💰 Vault Guesser Button

 Adds a button to the Vault page that guesses the next code try based on the hints provided.

+The suggester will analyze the hints and previous guesses to provide a guess that is most likely to be correct.\
+It will also inject untested digits in the blue hints (if any) to make better use of space and increase the chances of cracking the vault code.

+> Test results for all possible codes:
+> - Tested: 9999 codes
+> - Solved: 9999 codes (100.00%)
+> - Failed: 0 codes
+> - Total attempts: 45615
+> - Average attempts: 4.56
+> - Min attempts needed other than 1 for default first guess: 2
+> - Min attempt guesses other than 1 for default first guess:
+>   - Start > 0123 > 0132
+> - Max attempts needed: 9
+> - Max attempt guesses:
+>   - Start > 0123 > 3901 > 1830 > 1630 > 1530 > 1430 > 1730 > 1330 > 1030

+**Note**: The first guess is always `0123`, as it is the most common first guess used.

 - Configurations:
   - **Enable Vault Guesser Button**: Enable or disable the feature.